 Scotch Broom Stems

-Use the green stems to create a green dye bath with boiling water.Continue to 20 of 23 below.
+Boil the green stems with water to create a green dye bath.

-Sorrel, Rumex acetosa, is a perennial herb that is cultivated as a garden herb or leaf vegetable.
-The leaves may be puréed in soups and sauces or added to salads; they have a flavour that is similar to kiwifruit or sour wild strawberries.
+Sorrel, Rumex acetosa, is a perennial that is cultivated as a garden herb or leaf vegetable.
+The leaves may be puréed in soups and sauces or added to salads; they have a flavor that is similar to kiwifruit or sour wild strawberries.

-Tarragon, Artemisia dracunculus, is a perennial herb in the family Asteraceae.
-It is native to a wide area of the Northern Hemisphere.
-Tarragon is a popular herb used in everything from soft drinks to sauces to vinegar to chicken dishes.
+Tarragon, Artemisia dracunculus, is a perennial herb native to a wide area of the Northern Hemisphere.
+Tarragon is used in everything from soft drinks to sauces to vinegar.

-For the best tarragon dye bath, use the entire plant (not dried herbs) with boiling water to get a range of greens from soft to medium.
+For the best tarragon dye bath, use the entire plant (not dried herbs) with boiling water to get a range of greens hues.